lixus7/Time-Series-Works-Conferences/README.md

 "A, B, C" in the publication denotes the CCF Rank;

-According to the average quality of the papers and codes, we rank the conferences as follows: (Don't be rude, I'm talking about average)
+According to the average quality of the papers and codes, we rank the conferences as follows: (Don't be rude, I'm talking about the average)

 NIPS>ICML>ICLR>KDD>AAAI>IJCAI>WWW>CIKM>ICDM>WSDM;